ajsnarr98/LinkNotes/backlog.md

 - prompt to save in edit mode on back button hit, if changes were made
 - add images to entries
 - add back navigation in toolbar
+- add real editnote screen/boxes

 ## Bugs
-- isDeletable not being saved to DB
+-